ahmmedsabbirbd/book/README.md

 ## Usage

 ### Getting Started
-To get started with BMI Calculator, you will need to follow the installation instructions in the previous section.
+To get started with Book, you will need to follow the installation instructions in the previous section.

 ## API Documentation
 Did not Provide any API